KirbyDream/APi_project/README.md

 ## 1.Introduction
-- In this Readme file we're going through the analysis of a video games sales dataset, as well as enriching it with demographic data using API's.
+- In this Readme file we're going through the analysis of a video games sales dataset, as well as enriching it with demographic data using world bank's API, so that we can establish any potential correlations between the two datasets.

 - the sources used for this analysis :
    * Dataset from  https://www.kaggle.com/datasets
    * API from https://data.worldbank.org/indicator/SP.DYN.CBRT.IN